A green battery revolution

 How Lithium-Ion Batteries Work

-• Charging: During charging, lithium ions move from the cathode to the anode and are stored in the graphite layers of the anode.
+• Charging – Lithium ions move from the cathode to the anode, where they are stored in graphite layers.

-• Discharging: When discharging, the ions move back to the cathode, releasing stored energy that powers devices.
+• Discharging – The ions flow back to the cathode, releasing stored electrical energy that powers your device.

 Advantages of Lithium-Ion Batteries

-• Long Lifespan: These batteries can endure hundreds to thousands of charge and discharge cycles.
+• Long Cycle Life – With proper care, Li-ion batteries can last hundreds to thousands of charge cycles.

 Limitations and Safety Considerations

-• Safety Risks: If damaged or improperly handled, lithium-ion batteries pose risks such as thermal runaway, which can lead to potential fires or explosions.
+• Safety Risks – If damaged or improperly handled, Li-ion batteries may face thermal runaway, potentially causing fire or explosion.

 Applications of Lithium-Ion Batteries